Velocidex/velociraptor-docs/content/docs/deployment/clients/_index.md

 just want to get up and running quickly.
 Since it is so commonly done we have provided a built-in server artifact which allows this to be done via the Velociraptor web GUI.
-However it can also be done on the command line using our CLI, similar to how we create installer packages for Linux and MacoS.
+However it can also be done on the command line using our CLI, similar to how we create installer packages for Linux and macOS.
 The CLI option makes it possible to automate the process using external tools or CI pipelines.